-I am accepting horses starting the week of May 21, 2017.
-Limited slots available.
+I am not accepting horses through the end of 2018.

 Training is always limited book.
 I do not take more than four horses at a time, if I take that many.
 This gives me more time to devote to each horse.

 I specialize in re-training ex-racehorses and abused horses for new jobs.
 Though I do love a ‘clean slate’ to train on, I have found ‘clean slates’ are few and far between.

 This includes all feed and hay.
 Any special supplements must be supply by the owner.